CfnGuardrail

 Parameters:

-filters_config (Union[IResolvable, Sequence[Union[IResolvable, ContentFilterConfigProperty, Dict[str, Any]]]]) – List of content filter configs in content policy.
+filters_config (Union[IResolvable, Sequence[Union[IResolvable, ContentFilterConfigProperty, Dict[str, Any]]]]) – Contains the type of the content filter and how strongly it should apply to prompts and model responses.

 See: